Bfgeshka/awesome-c/README.md

 * [XForms Toolkit][211] - Widget toolkit designed for the XWindow system. [``LGPL-2.1-only``][LGPL-2.1-only]
 * [Glade][415] - RAD tool to enable quick development of GTK+ GUIs. [``GPL-2.0-only``][GPL-2.0-only]
 * [vurtun/nuklear](https://github.com/vurtun/nuklear) - A single-header ANSI C gui library
+* [andlabs/libui](https://github.com/andlabs/libui) - Simple and portable (but not inflexible) GUI library in C that uses the native GUI technologies of each platform it supports.

 ## Hardware Oriented ##
 * [libusb][407] - Provides generic access to USB devices. [``LGPL-2.1-or-later``][LGPL-2.1-or-later]